-Command Description debug eou Enables logging of EAP over UDP (EAPoUDP) events to debug NAC messaging. debug nac Enables logging of NAC events. eou initialize Clears the resources assigned to one or more NAC sessions and initiates a new, unconditional posture validation for each of the sessions. eou revalidate Forces immediate posture revalidation of one or more NAC sessions. show debug Displays current debug configuration.
+Command Description debug eou Enables logging of EAPoUDP events to debug NAC messaging. debug nac Enables logging of NAC events. eou initialize Clears the resources assigned to one or more NAC sessions and initiates a new, unconditional posture validation for each of the sessions. eou revalidate Forces immediate posture revalidation of one or more NAC sessions. show debug Displays current debug configuration.